-Round Three (3): This will be a competitive round conducted after projects are selected and funded from Rounds One (1) and Two (2).
-Projects in Round Three (3) will be determined via a competitive Notice of Funding Availability (NOFA) process which will be open to all Eligible Entities, including Municipalities and NGOs.
+- Municipal Recovery Round Two (2): In this round, each municipality will receive a formula-based allocation.
+Funds not used by participating municipal governments or entities in the Municipal Recovery Round One (1) can be used in this round.
+The municipal government will implement the projects with oversight from PRDOH. - Competitive Recovery Round: Projects in this round will be determined via a competitive Notice of Funding Availability (NOFA) process which will be open to all Eligible Entities, including Municipalities and NGOs.
 After the NOFA closes, PRDOH will score, rank, and select projects, which will then be implemented by each eligible participant with oversight from PRDOH.
-Awarded projects will be known as CRP Competitive Projects.
+Government agencies designated to educate, assist, manage and/or operate facilities that provide services to citizens before, during and after disaster events will be eligible to request funds as a subrecipient to implement CRC project(s).